UB's primary colors, blue and white, date back to 1886, while our secondary pallette gives additional options to add

 UB Blue and Hayes Hall White should anchor all communications pieces — creating a strong, immediate association with the School of Management and the University at Buffalo.
-Blue should make up 50% of the piece, and white should be 40%, with 5% remaining for Putnam Gray and 5% for other secondary colors.
+Blue should make up 50% of the piece, and white should be 40%, with 5% remaining for Townsend Gray and 5% for other secondary colors.

 In our color selection, we aim for a formal but vibrant feel and have chosen several colors from UB's secondary palette to match that tone.
 These should be used as pop colors and should not become a predominant color in any piece.

 For the exact values of UB Blue and Hayes Hall White, see below.
-For the values of our secondary palette — Victor E. Blue, Lake LaSalle, Putnam Gray, Letchworth Autumn and Solar Strand — visit the Color Palette page in the UB Brand Toolbox.
+For the values of our secondary palette — Victor E. Blue, Lake LaSalle, Townsend Gray, Letchworth Autumn and Solar Strand — visit the Color Palette page in the UB Brand Toolbox.
 There, you will also find a palette download for Adobe Creative Suite programs, best practices for using text with color, and more information on ratios of color.